Roya Marsh: A Powerful Voice in New York City Spoken Word Poetry

 New York City's spoken word scene continues to evolve, and artists like Roya Marsh show how powerful poetry can be when it grows from community, identity, and lived experience.

-For anyone exploring contemporary NYC poetry, her work offers a compelling example of how the stage and the page can come together to tell stories that matter.
+For anyone exploring contemporary NYC poetry, Roya Marsh's (@champagnepoet) work offers a compelling example of how the stage and the page can come together to tell stories that matter.